swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-53-link-the-model-to-label-studio.md

 In this chapter, you will begin by creating an API for the model.
 Next, you will link the model you trained in the previous chapters to Label Studio using this API.
-This integration will enable the model to make predictions on the unlabeled data within Label Studio, rendering the labeling process "AI assisted" and thus making it significantly more efficient.
+This integration will enable the model to make predictions on the unlabeled data within Label Studio, rendering the labeling process "AI-assisted" and thus making it significantly more efficient.

 The following diagram illustrates the control flow of the experiment at the end